-Benefit Description You Pay Maternity care (cont.)
-High Option Standard Option Breastfeeding support, supplies and counseling for each birth.
-Nothing Nothing Note: Here are some things to keep in mind: Nothing Nothing You do not need to precertify your vaginal delivery; see page 9 for other circumstances, such as extended stays for you or your baby.
+Benefit Description Y ou Pay Maternity care High Option Standard Option Complete maternity (obstetrical) care, such as: Nothing Nothing Prenatal care Screening for gestational diabetes for pregnant women 24 weeks. • Delivery Postnatal care Breastfeeding support, supplies and counseling for each birth.
+Nothing Nothing Note: Here are some things to keep in mind: Nothing Nothing You do not need to precertify your vaginal delivery; see page 15 for other circumstances, such as extended stays for you or your baby.
 You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
 We will extend your inpatient stay if medically necessary.
 We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
 Surgical benefits, not maternity benefits, apply to circumcision.
 We pay hospitalization and surgeon services (delivery) for non-maternity care the same as for illness and injury.
 Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
+Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
 Not covered: Surrogate mother services; services outside the service area; or any services with a non-participating provider.
 All charges.
 All charges.
 Family Planning High Option Standard Option Contraceptive counseling on an annual basis.
-Nothing Nothing A range of voluntary family planning services, limited to: \$25 per office visit \$25 per office visit Voluntary sterilization (See Surgical procedures Section 5 (b)) Surgically implanted contraceptives Injectable contraceptive drugs (such as Depo provera) • Intrauterine devices (IUDs) • Diaphragms Note: We cover oral contraceptives under the prescription drug benefit.
-Not covered: All Charges.
-All Charges.
-Reversal of voluntary surgical sterilization
+Nothing Nothing A range of voluntary family planning services, limited to: \$25 per office visit \$25 per office visit • Voluntary sterilization (See Surgical procedures Section 5 (b)) Surgically implanted contraceptives Injectable contraceptive drugs (such as Depo provera)